dd32/td-gh-ex/README.txt

 Changelog:
 ---------------------------------------------------

+1.1.4
+- Localization updated: Brazilian (1.1.3)
+- Fixed bug: When displaying the elapsed time of a comment, there was an error with handling time zones.
+That way, some comments showed a negative number of seconds.
+- Fixed bug: The feature to add custom CSS is now only enabled if the application has sufficient write permissions to create a user-style.css file.
 1.1.3
 - New feature: It's now possible to add your custom CSS rules via the admin.
 This will ensure that your custom CSS is not overwritten when you update Arjuna automatically.
 - New feature: Posts and pages can now show not only the date but also the time of when the post/page has been published.